1994 European Parliament election in Portugal: Party slogans

+Candidates' debates

 Opinion polling

 The following table shows the opinion polls of voting intention of the Portuguese voters before the election.
 Those parties that are listed were represented in the EU parliament (1989-1994).
 Included is also the result of the Portuguese EP elections in 1989 and 1994 for reference.

 Note, until 2000, the publication of opinion polls in the last week of the campaign was forbidden.